Berlin Palace: History during the German Empire, Weimar Republic and National Socialist Era (1871–1945)

-Postwar and Demolition
+Postwar debate and demolition

-The end of the war saw the Stadtschloss a burned-out shell of its former glory, although the building remained structurally sound and much of its interior decoration was still preserved.
+The end of the war saw the palace a burned-out shell of its former glory, although the building remained structurally sound and much of its interior decoration was still preserved.
 It could have been restored, as many other bombed-out buildings in Central Berlin later were.
-The area in which it was located was within the Soviet Union zone, which became the German Democratic Republic.
-The building was used for a Soviet war movie ("the Battle of Berlin") in which the Stadtschloss served as a backdrop, with live artillery shells fired at it for the realistic cinematic impact.
+The area in which it was located was within the Soviet zone, which became the German Democratic Republic.
+The building was used for a Soviet war movie ("the Battle of Berlin") in which the palace served as a backdrop, with live artillery shells fired at it for the realistic cinematic impact.

-The new socialist government declared the Stadtschloss a symbol of Prussian militarism, although at that time there appeared to be no plans to destroy the building.
+The new socialist government declared the palace a symbol of Prussian militarism, although at that time there appeared to be no plans to destroy the building.
 Some parts of it were in fact repaired and used from 1945 to 1950 as an exhibition space.
-A secret 1950 GDR Ministry of Construction report, only rediscovered in 2016, calculated that reconstruction of the damaged Palace could be achieved for 32 million GDR marks.
+A secret 1950 GDR Ministry of Construction report, only rediscovered in 2016, calculated that reconstruction of the damaged Palace could be achieved for 32 million East German marks.
 But in July 1950 Walter Ulbricht, the new General Secretary of the Central Committee of the Socialist Unity Party of Germany, announced the demolition of the palace.
 Despite objections, its removal commenced in September 1950, the process taking four months and consuming 19 tons of dynamite.

 So solid was its construction that the dome and its entire mount remained intact even after the rest of the building fell to the ground.
 Only one section was preserved, a portal from the balcony from which Karl Liebknecht had declared the German Socialist Republic.
-It was later added to the Council of State building (Staatsratsgebäude), with an altered cartouche, where it forms the main entrance.
-The empty space where the Stadtschloss had stood was named Marx-Engels-Platz and used as a parade ground.
+In 1964 it was added to the State Council Building, with an altered cartouche, where it forms the main entrance.
+The empty space where the palace had stood was named Marx-Engels-Platz and used as a parade ground.

-In 1964, the GDR built a new Staatsrat or Council of State building on part of the site, incorporating Liebknecht's balcony in its facade.
-From 1973 to 1976, during the government of Erich Honecker, a large modernist building was built, the Palast der Republik (Palace of the Republic), which occupied most of the site of the former Stadtschloss.
+From 1973 to 1976, during the government of Erich Honecker, a large modernist building was built, the Palast der Republik (Palace of the Republic), which occupied most of the site of the former palace.